Travel from one historic republic to another in modern-day Italy. Learn about taking trains from Florence to Venice.

 Frequent Trains from Florence to Venice

-There are 1-2 Trenitalia's high-speed Alta Velocità (AV) trains per hour on weekdays from Florence Santa Maria Novella train station (usually called simply S.M.
-Novella) to Venice Santa Lucia train station on the islands, which amounts to 57 trains each day.
-The trip takes just over 2 hours, and though there's a stop in Bologna you don't need to change trains.
-The first train leaves Florence for Venice at 8:30 a.m., the last at 9:30 p.m.
+There are 1-2 Trenitalia's Alta Velocità (AV, or high speed,) trains per hour on weekdays from Florence to Venice, which amounts to 57 trains each day.
+The trains depart from Florence Santa Maria Novella train station (usually simplified to S.M.
+Novella) to Venice Santa Lucia train station, which is on the island.
+The trip takes just over 2 hours, and although there's a stop in Bologna you don't need to change trains.
+The first train leaves Florence for Venice at 8:30 a.m., and the last at 9:30 p.m.
 Tickets on this route range from $22-62.

-There are some slower trains between the two cities, too—the InterCity to Bologna and then a regional train to Venice—but these trips can take as much as 4 hours.
+There are some slower trains between the two cities as well, the InterCity to Bologna and a regional train to Venice, but these trips can take as much as 4 hours.

-Italo trains run from Florence to Venice 5 times per day and take about 2 hours, but they stop in Bologna, Padua, and at Venice's mainland Mestre station before finally arriving on the islands.
-The travel time between the two options is the same, just don't make the mistake on Italo trains of getting off at Mestre—Santa Lucia is the train station on the islands.
+Italo trains run from Florence to Venice 5 times per day and take about 2 hours, but they stop in Bologna, Padua, and at Venice's mainland Mestre station before finally arriving on the island.
+The travel time between the two options is the same, just don't make the mistake on Italo trains of getting off at the Mestre station—Santa Lucia is the train station on the island.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 There are many direct AV trains from Florence to Venice.
 These include a stop in Bologna en route, but passengers bound for Venice do not need to switch trains.
 The train tickets that require a change also often stop in Bologna, but if you have one of these tickets you will need to change trains, so be sure to look carefully when you're booking to be sure about any connections you might have.